SunStarSys/www/content/CMS/features.md

 - Perl Compatible Regular Expression (PCRE) based.
 - Global search and replace functionality as well (unique given PCRE support); supports regex captures.

-## Dropped <span class='text-warning'>Apache CMS</span> Features
+## Deltas from <span class='text-warning'>Apache CMS</span> Features

-- all `mdx_elementid.py` features (new implementation is javascript, not python, and GFM based, so nothing from the py-markdown module carries across).
+- Dropped `mdx_elementid.py` features (new implementation is javascript, not python, and GFM based, so nothing from the py-markdown module carries across).
 - Only the Perl-based build system is available.
 - New editor treates newlines within markdown text blocks as hard breaks.
 - GFM uses a different delimiter for code blocks.